cea-trust-platform/triocfd-documentation/doc/source/users/kw-reference/all.rst

 - **[critere_arete]**  (*type:* float) This keyword is used to compute two sub-criteria : the minimum and the maximum edge length ratios used in the process of obtaining edges of length close to critere_longueur_fixe.
 Their respective values are set to (1-critere_arete)**2 and (1+critere_arete)**2.
 The default values of the minimum and the maximum are set respectively to 0.5 and 1.5.
 When an edge is longer than critere_longueur_fixe*(1+critere_arete)**2, the edge is cut into two pieces; when its length is smaller than critere_longueur_fixe*(1-critere_arete)**2, this edge has to be suppressed.

-- **[critere_remaillage]**  (*type:* float) This keyword was previously used to compute two sub-criteria : the minimum and the maximum length used in the process of remeshing.
-Their respective values are set to (1-critere_remaillage)**2 and (1+critere_remaillage)**2.
-The default values of the minimum and the maximum are set respectively to 0.2 and 1.7.
-There are currently not used in data files.

 - **[impr]**  (*type:* float) This keyword is followed by a value that specify the printing time period given.
 The default value is -1, which means no printing.

 - **[facteur_longueur_ideale]**  (*type:* float) This keyword is used to set a ratio between edge length and the cube root of volume cell for the remeshing process.
 The default value is 1.0.